 What was the biggest challenge then (starting Paleo), and what is your biggest challenge now (maintaining Paleo)?

 My biggest challenge (next to the financial cost which I outlined above) was just not knowing how to prepare and cook the foods that were healthy for us.
 I was so used to opening up a can of this or a box of that, stopping through the drive-through or simply just making a sandwich.
 Following your blog and incorporating the meals you posted into our meal plans was really helpful.
 I also started following other leaders in the Paleo community on Pinterest.
 After a while, I built up my own collection of meals that we rotate through.
 It was almost like teaching myself to cook all over again and relearning everything that I had been taught about what was healthy and what was not.
 But the time and effort that I spent learning and experimenting is so worth it.
-It seems like people are always taking the time to learn new hobbies or to learn how to use the latest technology but we don’t want to take the time to learn how to keep our families healthy and strong.
+It seems like people are always taking the time to learn new hobbies like bingo online real money or to learn how to use the latest technology but we don’t want to take the time to learn how to keep our families healthy and strong.
 The same principles apply and it’s just like learning anything new…it’s hard at first but now it’s like second nature.

 That brings me to my second challenge: TIME.
 It’s the most common excuse I hear from people.
 “I just don’t have the time.”
 I was there and said the same thing.
 But I used the same logic from my financial issue (see above) and I re-prioritized.
 I saw a quote that said “Over the past decade we have found 2 hours a day to be online but we say we don’t have time to cook”.
 This really stuck with me and I started being conscious of where I was spending my time.
 I decided to take a one-month Facebook hiatus and was amazed at how much time I then realized I was hanging out on Social Media.
 I also cut cable (which also freed up money for our food budget).
 I then used the extra time to learn how to prepare homemade foods, preserve veggies from CSA/garden for later use, and to find ways to be more efficient in the kitchen.